AdaCore/gprconfig_kb/doc/gprbuild_ug/gprbuild.rst

   in particular to object directories, library directories and exec directories.
   If the directories do not exist, they are created automatically.

+* :samp:`--in-place[={dir}]`

+  Real object, library or exec directories are relocated to the current working directory.
+If the project file is not at the root directory of the source-tree, `dir` must be specified to point to this root directory.
+This is required to be able to relocate properly artifact directories in the build directory.

 * :samp:`--unchecked-shared-lib-imports`

   Allow shared library projects to import projects that are not shared